oaklandgit/clibro/README.md

 Notice the image has numeric labels representing each link, which can be used to browse:

 ```
-$ clibrowz 21
+$ clibro 21
 ```

-`clibrowz 21` means "take me to the link labeled `21` from the last clibrowz call."
+`clibro 21` means "take me to the link labeled `21` from the last clibro call."
 In this example, link 21 is yahoo news.

 Also notice that after each command, you're back in the shell prompt.
 You could continue browsing, or you could continue with other work in the terminal.
-Clibrowz will remember the last-visited page and all its links.
+Clibro will remember the last-visited page and all its links.

 If the previous page has scrolled out of view, you could scroll back.
 But it would probably be easier to simply re-display it.
-Calling clibrowz with no url or numbered link will simply redisplay that last page:
+Calling clibro with no url or numbered link will simply redisplay that last page:

 ```
-$ clibrowz
+$ clibro
 ```

 ## Philosophy